CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 #### Exercises

 This exercises will be grouped in pairs.
-For each participant, one of the exercises will be used as part of 2.1 and the other in 2.2, changing the order with each participant.
+For each participant, one of the exercises will be used in part of 2.1 and the other in 2.2, changing the order with each participant.
 This gives us a baseline to compare the time spent handling the error on the annotated program versus the non-annotated program.